 You get the idea.
 The plan is to get this all on paper, so we can start to minimize the overwhelm and start making an action plan.

-Once your list is prioritized, I want you to make an action plan.
+Once your list is prioritized, I want you to schedule an action plan.
 Pick one day or one set amount of time to just focus ONLY on that task.
 Do not try to conquer all of your tasks in one day.
 Do not get distracted.
+So, Step 3 is to schedule your tasks.
+Focus only on one item.

 A side note: If you have children and other people sharing a home, delegate some of this particular task to them.
 Do not worry that they won’t do it perfectly.
 That comes with practice.
 Work alongside them with simple tasks until they master those.
 Then, you can move on to more complex tasks.